Braided module categories via quantum symmetric pairs: Introduction

 There is some freedom in the choice of axioms for a braided module category.
 The appearance of the ribbon element $\rib$ in the map \eqref{eq:ltilvK} is solely due to the particular choice made in \cite{a-Brochier13}, see Remark \ref{rem:differentK}.
-In the case $\tau\tau_0=\id$ the above theorem implies that the distinguished basis elements $b_\lambda=\ltil_{(1\ot v)\cdot \Kmat}(\tr_{V(\lambda),q})$ satisfy the relation